Wildlife Management Area Permit Requirements

 - Permits for ADA accommodations are available under certain conditions for some WMAs.
 Visit MyFWC.com/ADA for more information.

 - Hunters should obtain WMA brochures for the area in which they intend to hunt.
 The latest rule changes are notated by bold print in these brochures.
-WMA brochures are available at MyFWC.com/Hunting.
+WMA brochures are available only at MyFWC.com/WMAbrochures.

 These small-game public hunting areas offer the opportunity to hunt hogs, doves, waterfowl and small game.
-WMA brochures are available at MyFWC.com/Hunting.
+WMA brochures are available only at MyFWC.com/WMAbrochures.

 Three military bases in Florida are open to public hunting.
 For information on hunting these lands, contact:

 - Eglin Natural Resources, Jackson Guard, 107 Hwy.
 85 North, Niceville, FL 32578; 850-882-4164.

 - Avon Park Air Force Range, Hunt Information, 347 RQW, DET1, OLA/CEVN, 29 South Blvd., Avon Park Air Force Range, FL 33825-5700; 863-452-4254.

 - Tyndall Air Force Base, Natural Resources Flight, 325 CES/CEN, 119 Alabama Ave., Tyndall Air Force Base, FL 32403; 850-283- 2641 or 850-283-2822.

 Eight national wildlife refuges in Florida are open to public hunting.
 These refuges are operated by the U.S. Fish and Wildlife Service.
 Hunting permits for some of these areas are issued by the FWC (see National Wildlife Refuge hunts on this same page).

 - Chassahowitzka NWR, 1502 Southeast Kings Bay Dr., Crystal River, FL 34429; 352-563-2088.